What it’s like to sell a company you love

 I also want you to know that your legacy, your words, and your gift of bringing Powersheets into the world is not forgotten by the Cultivate Community.
 I see you in it every day.
 Yes, Cultivate has grown and has many new faces and features, but YOU and your passion is still fiercely present in every. single. page.
 This may be a new season, but the Powersheets legacy seeds that you planted in faith, tended to, and ultimately stewarded to a new team are flourishing with your heart beat continually imprinted and heard.
 So grateful for you, Lara 🫶🏻 cheering for you always 🎉

-• Lara on October 5, 2023 at 2:41 pm
+• Lara on at

 Cassie, I love you to pieces.
 Thank you for all these loving words and for sharing your story.
 I am ever grateful for your encouragement!
 That last paragraph you shared is a balm to my soul.
 It’s hard to let go, but that’s what God asks us to do over and over as we grow in trust.
 I’m so thankful for you and the Lord’s encouragement through you.

-8. Leah Wilson on October 4, 2023 at 4:02 pm
+8. Leah Wilson on at

 I MISS YOU, LARA!
 There I said it!
 I too have been going through a year of loss.
 You said it all too well at where my heart has been this past year.
 My grandma, I grew up with left to be with the Lord last August as well.
 She lived to be 100 years old, which ironically, I asked her to promise me when I was younger because I told her I can’t imagine life without her with me.